DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Decide your Wake Up Time and Bedtime

-To create your routine you will decide when you will wake up and when you will shut down for the night.
+Then, you will decide when you will wake up and when you will shut down for the night.
 Setting a wake up time is a bit easier than setting a bedtime.
 Especially if you are like me and get these bursts of productivity around 9pm.

 There are many a nights that I will look at the clock realize it’s after midnight and I’m still wide awake.
 Sometimes I go with it and deal with being a bit tired the next day – but I don’t recommend doing this often.